 - Review Incident Action Plan (IAP) and obtain briefing, objectives, and intent

 - Obtain briefing from previous shift/assignment position, as necessary.

 - Establish and communicate chain of command, reporting procedures, risk management processes, and radio frequency management.

-- Establish a common operating picture with supervisors.
+- Establish a common operating picture with supervisors and subordinates.

 - Participate in operational briefings as directed.

 - Communicate with Resource Advisors (READs) to ensure coordinated efforts and information sharing.